 CUPE 5167, representing the City of Hamilton Municipal Workers, was in need of a campaign to engage and inform members and the community about the important work they do to keep the city running smoothly.

-The power workers’ union was looking for a way to boost its engagement with its membership and the communities it serves.
-Our team worked to develop a partnership campaign with the toronto maple leafs alumni that would help to maximize the union’s visibility and reach, attract the interest of members and improve overall engagement in union initiatives and events.
+The Power Workers’ Union was looking for a way to boost engagement with its membership and the communities it serves, and increase awareness of who the Union is to the wider public.
+Our team worked to develop a partnership campaign with the Toronto Maple Leafs alumni that would help to maximize the Union’s visibility and reach, attract the interest of members and improve overall engagement in union initiatives and events.
+The campaign launched in the 2017/2018 hockey season and will continue until 2020.

 CUPE Local 3906 was looking to develop a strike aversion campaign that would assist in informing members and the public about issues the local was facing at the bargaining table.
 Our team worked to develop memorable campaign branding and promotional materials to bring the local’s issues to the spotlight.